Do DPF and EGR Delete Increase Horsepower?

 What Are DPF and EGR Systems & Why Do They Limit Performance?

-EGR (Exhaust Gas Recirculation) The EGR system recirculates exhaust gases into the intake to reduce nitrogen oxides (NOx).
-This causes carbon buildup, reduced airflow, and hotter engine temperatures.
-In many cases, this leads to clogged intakes and decreased engine efficiency.
-Off-road drivers often turn to EGR delete kits to restore performance and prevent future issues.
+EGR (Exhaust Gas Recirculation) — The EGR system recirculates exhaust into the intake, causing carbon buildup, reduced airflow, higher temps, and clogged intakes.
+Many off-road drivers use EGR delete kits to restore performance.

 diesel delete kit